powerjg/learning_gem5/part3/MSI/cache-actions.rst

                                     MachineType:Directory));
             // See mem/protocol/RubySlicc_Exports.sm for possible sizes.
             out_msg.MessageSize := MessageSizeType:Control;
-            // Set that the reqeustor is this machine so we get the response. out_msg.Requestor := machineID;
+            // Set that the requestor is this machine so we get the response. out_msg.Requestor := machineID;
         }
     }

 When specifying the action block, there are two parameters: a description and a "shorthand".
 These two parameters are used in the HTML table generation.